TIY-LR-FEE/assignments/13-dom-calculator/README.md

 ## What to Submit

-1. A link to your GitHub repo containing `index.html` and `main.js`
+1. A link to your GitHub repo containing your modified version of the boilerplate files.
 2. Notes:
   * A link to the GitHub Pages URL for your repo.
   * Your confidence level for this assignment from 0 to 5.
 (0 is no confidence, 5 is master)